 By cleansing your body with this healthy tea, you improve also the health of your tissues and joints, thus relieving arthritic pain and gout.

-To feel healthy you need a strong immune system to help you fight bacteria and viruses.
-A fennel infusion helps to prevent the onset of cold symptoms.
-This wonderful tea helps to reduce fevers, relieve sore throats and treat most upper respiratory tract illnesses, namely asthma, bronchitis, cough and it clears up congestion and excess phlegm.
+To feel healthy, you need a strong immune system to help fight bacteria and viruses.
+A fennel infusion helps prevent the onset of cold symptoms.
+This wonderful tea helps reduce fevers, relieve sore throats, and treat most upper respiratory tract illnesses, namely asthma, bronchitis, cough by clearing up congestion and excess phlegm.

 Sometimes after a bad night’s sleep, you may wake up with swollen and sore eyes.
-Prepare a cup of fennel tea, soak a cotton ball in it and place it over your eye lids of 10 minutes.
-It’s quite refreshing and it will not only reduce puffiness, but it also treats eye infections like conjunctivitis.
+Prepare a cup of fennel tea, soak a cotton ball in it, and place it over your eye lids for 10 minutes.
+It’s quite refreshing, and it will not only reduce puffiness but also treat eye infections like conjunctivitis.